International Museum of Dinnerware Design

-The International Museum of Dinnerware Design (IMoDD) is a 501(c)(3) organization located in Ann Arbor, MI established in 2012 by the museum's founding director, Dr. Margaret Carney.
-IMoDD is a design museum that "collects, preserves, and celebrates masterpieces of the tabletop genre created by leading artists and designers worldwide.
+The International Museum of Dinnerware Design (IMoDD) is a design museum located in Kingston, New York.
+It was established in 2012 by Margaret L. Carney.
+IMoDD is a 501(c)(3) organization that "collects, preserves, and celebrates masterpieces of the tabletop genre created by leading artists and designers worldwide.
 Through its collections, exhibitions, and educational programming," IMoDD's mission statement says, "it provides a window on the varied cultural and societal attitudes toward food and dining and commemorates the objects that exalt and venerate the dining experience."
-IMoDD has around 9,000 objects in its permanent collection, consisting of work by contemporary artists as well as the leading designers for industry, with an additional focus on fine art referencing dining.
+IMoDD has over 9,000 objects in its permanent collection, consisting of work by contemporary artists as well as the leading designers for industry, with an additional focus on fine art referencing dining.